CALENDAR OF EVENTS

 At THE Live 2020, after a year of immense challenge and change, we hope to bring together the UK’s university leaders, decision-makers in government, NGOs and the wider higher education community to connect, share ideas and make plans to support the sector’s strategic development.

-This year’s THE Live, the UK’s must-attend higher education event on 25-26 November 2020, will discuss the most pressing issues facing UK universities:
+This year’s THE Live, will discuss the most pressing issues facing UK universities:

 - Britain’s place in the global higher education system